paladin-t/b8/docs/manual.md

 ### Specifications

-The limitations of BASIC8 are carefully chosen to make it easy and enjoyable during making programs:
+The limitations of BASIC8 are carefully chosen to make it easy and simple during making programs:

 * Canvas: 160x128 pixels
 * Gamepad: 6 buttons for each pad, up to 8 players